web-infra-dev/midscene/apps/site/docs/en/docs/usage/model-vendor.md

 # optional, if you want to use a customized endpoint
 export OPENAI_BASE_URL="https://..."

+# optional, if you want to use Azure OpenAI Service
+export OPENAI_USE_AZURE="true"

 # optional, if you want to specify a model name other than gpt-4o
 export MIDSCENE_MODEL_NAME='claude-3-opus-20240229';